BuddiUI - Design system

 System foundation & token structure

 To maintain scalability, the mobile system was structured around semantic design tokens.
+Rather than relying on hard-coded values, variables ensure consistency across components and future extensibility.

-The colour system maintains consistency with the existing Nuxt UI foundation while introducing a clearer token structure tailored for mobile.
+The colour system maintains consistency with the Nuxt UI foundation while introducing a clearer token structure tailored for mobile.
+Primitive tokens define the raw palette, semantic tokens describe how colours behave — this separation ensures flexibility without increasing complexity.

 Buddi UI components were built to be flexible without becoming complex.
 Each component includes structured variants and clearly defined properties, allowing quick configuration while maintaining consistency.

 Size variations, boolean properties, slot-based text, and instance swaps for icons make components adaptable without breaking the system logic.
-The goal was to reduce friction during interface construction while preserving structural integrity.

-Built and tested through real interfaces
+Validated through real interfaces

-Designing full layouts helped identify edge cases, spacing inconsistencies, and state conflicts early in the process — refining components beyond isolated examples.
+The system was validated by assembling complete mobile screens and flows.
+Designing full layouts helped identify edge cases, spacing inconsistencies, and state conflicts early — refining components beyond isolated examples.

 Conclusion

+Buddi UI represents a structured translation of an existing web system into a mobile-first framework.
 By redefining proportions, interaction logic, and token architecture, the system maintains consistency while improving clarity, scalability, and usability across contexts.